clean-code-craft-tcq-1/reimagined-design-patterns-ParthasaradhiWinfo/README.md

 - Centralizes the control.

 ## Disadvantage:-
 - Centralizes control.
 The mediator pattern trades complexity of interaction for complexity in the mediator.
 Because a mediator encapsulates protocols, it can become more complex than any individual colleague.
-This can make the mediator itself a monolith that’s hard to maintain.
+This can make the mediator itself a monolith thatâ€™s hard to maintain.

 # Decorator pattern
 Decorator pattern allows a user to add new functionality to an existing object without altering its structure.
 This pattern creates a decorator class which wraps the original class and provides additional functionality keeping class methods signature intact.

 ## Example:-
 - Wearing clothes is an example of using decorators.
-When you’re cold, you wrap yourself in a sweater.
-If you’re still cold with a sweater, you can wear a jacket on top.
-If it’s raining, you can put on a raincoat.
+When youâ€™re cold, you wrap yourself in a sweater.
+If youâ€™re still cold with a sweater, you can wear a jacket on top.
+If itâ€™s raining, you can put on a raincoat.

 ## Advantages:-
 - Provides greater flexibility than static inheritance.